A simple time coarse graining method for molecular dynamics simulations of liquids: Results and discussion

-{ Supercooled liquids are the theater of spontaneous cooperative motions (called dynamic heterogeneities)\cite{dh0} that we will now investigate using the Non Gaussian parameter (NGP) $\alpha_{2}(t)$.
-Figure \ref{fig9} compares the behaviors of the Non Gaussian parameters $\alpha_{2}(t)$ obtained for different coarse grain models and with the original potential.
+Supercooled liquids { are subject to} spontaneous cooperative motions (called dynamic heterogeneities)\cite{dh0} that we will now investigate using the Non Gaussian parameter (NGP) $\alpha_{2}(t)$.
+Figure \ref{fig6} compares the behaviors of the Non Gaussian parameters $\alpha_{2}(t)$ obtained for different coarse grain models and with the original potential.
 We observe in the Figure a decrease of $\alpha_{2}(t)$ and of its characteristic time $t^{*}$ when $R$ increases.

-This result can be interpreted with two different pictures.
-In the first picture, the effective temperature increases.
-An increase of temperature leads usually to a decrease of cooperative motions in agreement with what is observed.
-Notice however that in contrast with real temperatures, an increase in effective temperatures does not always imply a decrease in cooperative motions.
-We will find a counterexample in active matter behavior, where cage breaking motions do have some resemblance with our medium's dynamics.
-In the second picture, when the cutoff radius $R$ is made larger, the coarse grain time step increases, leading to a coarse grained value of the mobility fluctuations.
+{ We interpret this result as follows.
+When} the cutoff radius $R$ is made larger, the coarse grain time step increases, leading to a coarse grained value of the mobility fluctuations.
 The mobility fluctuations therefore decrease leading to a decrease of the NGP that essentially measures large deviations of these fluctuations.
 This can be seen as the expected renormalization effect leading to the decrease of the correlation $\zeta(t)$.
-The renormalized value $\zeta(t)/\Delta t$ decreases as $\Delta t$ increases.}\\
+The renormalized value $\zeta(t)/\Delta t$ decreases as $\Delta t$ increases.\\

-{ The main physics of the system has now been studied and we will now turn our attention to more practical data (see Figures \ref{fig10}, \ref{fig4}, \ref{fig5a} and \ref{fig5b}).
-In Figure \ref{fig10} we display the evolution of the diffusion coefficient $D$ and alpha relaxation time $\tau_{\alpha}$ with $R$.
-As discussed before, an increase in the cutoff radius $R$ is equivalent to an increase of the time parameter $\Delta t$ in the effective potential $V^{gmf}(r,\Delta t)=-kT Log(G_d(r,\Delta t)/\rho)$.
+The main physics of the system has now been studied and we will now turn our attention to more practical data (see Figures \ref{fig7}, \ref{fig8}, \ref{fig9} and \ref{fig10}).
+In Figure \ref{fig7} we display the evolution of the diffusion coefficient $D$ and alpha relaxation time $\tau_{\alpha}$ with $R$.
+As discussed before, an increase in the cutoff radius $R$ is equivalent to an increase of the time parameter $\Delta t$ in the { GMF potential} $V^{gmf}(r,\Delta t)=-kT log(G_d(r,\Delta t)/\rho)$.

 As $R$ (or $\Delta t$) increases, the diffusion coefficient and alpha relaxation time stay constant, as long as $R<R_{T}=2.65$ \AA.
 Then above that threshold we observe a decrease of the $\alpha$ relaxation time $\tau_\alpha$ and an increase of the diffusion coefficient.
 Therefore the medium's viscosity decreases when $R$ increases.